TrueNguyen203/Licence-plate-object-detection/README.md

 ## My Approach
 * For this object detection problem, I am using `fasterrcnn_restnet_50_fpn` model with the pretrained weights on the COCO dataset.
 * The model data architecture is the combination of the `resnet-50` (redidual netwrok) backbone and the `FPN` (Feature pyramid network) head
-* I have recustomized the aspect ratio for lisence plate since it has relatively bigger width compare to the height: </br>
+* I have recustomized the aspect ratio for license plate since it has relatively bigger width compare to the height: </br>
     `(anchor_sizes = ((32,), (64,), (128,), (256,), (512,)))`</br>
     `aspect_ratios = ((0.25, 0.5, 1.0, 2.0, 4.0),) * len(anchor_sizes)`
 * Loss of the model will be the total of `{'loss_classifier', 'loss_box_reg', 'loss_objectness', 'loss_rpn_box_reg'} `